|Home > Industry Analysis > Research & Analysis > QBP Home > Glossary Definitions|

 Special Assessment – On May 22, 2009 , the FDIC board approved a final rule that imposed a 5 basis point special assessment as of June 30, 2009 .
 The special assessment was levied on each insured depository institution’s assets minus its Tier 1 capital as reported in its report of condition as of June 30, 2009 .
 The special assessment will be collected September 30, 2009 , at the same time that the risk-based assessment for the second quarter of 2009 is collected.
 The special assessment for any institution was capped at 10 basis points of the institution’s assessment base for the second quarter of 2009 risk-based assessment.

 Prepaid Deposit Insurance Assessments – In November 2009, the FDIC Board of Directors adopted a final rule requiring insured depository institutions (except those that are exempted) to prepay their quarterly risk-based deposit insurance assessments for the fourth quarter of 2009, and for all of 2010, 2011, and 2012, on December 30, 2009.
-Each institution’s regular risk-based deposit insurance assessment for the third quarter of 2009, which is paid in arrears, also is payable on December 30, 2009.
-For regulatory purposes, an institution may assign a zero-percent risk weight to the amount of its prepaid deposit assessment asset.
+For regulatory capital purposes, an institution may assign a zero-percent risk weight to the amount of its prepaid deposit assessment asset.
+As required by the FDIC’s regulation establishing the prepaid deposit insurance assessment program, this program ended with the final application of prepaid assessments to the quarterly deposit insurance assessments payable March 29, 2013.
+The FDIC issued refunds of any unused prepaid deposit insurance assessments on June 28, 2013.

 |Risk-based capital groups||